spicysomtam/rancher-k3s-aws-tf/README.md

 # Aim

+To perform a simple install of rancher k3s kubernetes into AWS using terraform and then install the rancher gui (2.4.3).
+The install will use EC2 instances.

-To implement rancher 2.4.3 k3s install on aws using terraform, following the rancher k3s instructions [Installing Rancher on a Kubernetes Cluster](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/).
+Install is based on the rancher instructions [Installing Rancher on a Kubernetes Cluster](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/).
 The instructions say that you should use an AWS Network Load Balancer (NLB), and provides instructions [here](https://rancher.com/docs/rancher/v2.x/en/installation/options/nlb/).
+After some time I found k3s install instructions [here](https://rancher.com/docs/k3s/latest/en/), which are more straight forward to follow.
+You may wish to combine the two sets of instructions to fit your needs.

 My plan was to implement a two node k3s configuration behind an AWS load balancer, which is an ideal, minimal k3s configuration with fault tolerance.
 I also provide a single node deploy, which is perfect for development, etc.

+This repo was a starting point for me with rancher kubernetes (although I have worked with Redhat Openshift for several years) and is a simple deployment.
+I decided to keep this repo as a simple deployment, and create a new repo for a much more functional deploy of k3s kubernetes, which is in my repo [k3s-aws-cluster](https://github.com/spicysomtam/k3s-aws-cluster).

 # Issue with an AWS Network Load Balancer and k3s